Who is defined as a child?

 Responding to Allegations/Concerns

-To ensure that all such situations are handled appropriately and effectively, a reporting mechanism has been created:
+To ensure that all such situations are handled appropriately and effectively, Leeds Language Academy has a strict reporting mechanism.

 - All allegations and concerns of abuse must be taken seriously, irrespective of the identity of the alleged perpetrator and victims, and regardless of how ‘unbelievable’ the situation may seem.

-- All staff must report any of the following situations in relation to: * any allegation of or concern about actual or suspected situations of abuse involving a child. * any allegation of or concern about actual or suspected staff misconduct involving the abuse of a child.
+- All staff must report any of the following situations in relation to any allegation of or concern about actual or suspected situations of abuse involving a child or any allegation of or concern about actual or suspected staff misconduct involving the abuse of a child.

 - A written record of all child protection reports, including any decisions made, must be kept confidential and up to date.

 - Referrals must be made to a specialist child welfare and law enforcement agency when sufficient evidence exists that an allegation or concern is a serious welfare and/or criminal matter.